AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 ## Layers

+Now let's talk about layers.
+In `ggplot2`, layers are added with `+` operator, giving an intuitive understanding about the content of each layer.
+In the above example, `geom_point()` layer contained points.
-Using a scatterplot probably isn't the best for visualizing change over time.
+Now, using a scatterplot probably isn't the best for visualizing change over time.
 Instead, let's tell `ggplot` to visualize the data as a line plot:

 ```{r lifeExp-line}
 ggplot(data = gapminder, aes(x=year, y=lifeExp, by=country, color=continent)) +